 And I have one final important tip for you: just remember that whatever you decide, you can always change it.
 When I first started out, I listed my rates.
 Then I didn’t.
-Then I did.
-And now I don’t again.
+And now I do again.
 Don’t let this decision paralyse you.
-For now, just go with your gut instinct (based on my sage advice, naturally), and if you later decide you got it wrong — or you want to try things another way — just fucking change it.
+For now, just go with your gut, and if you later decide you got it wrong – or you want to try things another way – just fucking change it.
 Easy.
 Now stop quavering and get out there and find some clients who’ll pay you what you’re worth.

 Want a hand figuring out your way around the business?
 Check out my freelance copywriting course.